blackwoodgardens/blackwoodgardens.github.io/pages/services.md

 ### Garden Design
  ![3D garden design model](assets/img/Services3Dshow.jpg)

+We will create your dream garden.
+We provide a full garden design service, from initial design, to detailed drawings so your garden will be built as designed.
+We can also help with planning applications, and monitoring the build.
+Once the garden is finished we support you with follow up visits and providing advice to help keep the garden looking good as it matures.

-We offer a full garden design service for private gardens in Scotland.
-Check out our [garden design process](/process) to find out how we design and arrange the build of your garden space, or give us a call, we would be happy to have an initial chat about your garden requirements.
+Our [garden design process](/process) page shows you how we work to transform your outdoor space into the garden you desire.
+Give us a call if you would like to have a chat about your garden requirements.

+>‘I cannot recommend this company highly enough, her attention to detail was incredible.
+We are very happy customers’ Evelyn Brockbank, Alyth

 ### Planting Design